openspending/openspending/doc/model/design.rst

-The ``mapping`` section defines a set of fields to define the dataset model, each of which that can have one of four types (see the section on OLAP in OpenSpending for a conceptual intro):
+The ``mapping`` section defines a set of fields to define the dataset model, each of which that can have one of four types (see the section on OLAP in OpenSpending for a more detailed explanation):

  * ``measure`` to define a monetary attribute, such as the transaction amount.
-   In fact, if a field called ``amount`` exists, it will always be considered a measure - this is needed to support older versions of the model format.
+   In fact, if a field called ``amount`` exists, it will always be considered a :py:class:`~.Measure` - this is needed to support older versions of the model format.
 The datatype of measures is always assumed to be a decimal number.

- * ``value`` to define an attribute dimension, such as a transaction ID.
+ * ``value`` to define an :py:class:`~.AttributeDimension` attribute dimension, such as a transaction ID.
 The datatype for value dimensions has to be set explicitly but it will fall back to ``string``.

- * ``date`` to set a date dimension.
+ * ``date`` to set a :py:class:`~.DateDimension`.
 Note that dates are always assumed to be given in an ISO-style date format, such as *YYYY-MM-DD*, *YYYY-MM* or *YYYY*.
 For compatibility reasons, any field with the name ``time`` is assumed to be a ``date`` type dimension.

- * *any other type value* will be treated as a compound dimension.
+ * *any other type value* will be treated as a :py:class:`~CompoundDimension`.
    For historic reasons, this is often set to ``classifier`` or ``entity``.
-Note that, since compound dimensions have sub-attributes, their model syntax varies from that of the other types.
+   Note that, since compound dimensions have :py:class:`~Attribute` s, their model syntax varies from that of the other types.

 For dimensions of the types ``measure``, ``value`` and ``date``, a simple mapping format is available::